 The Independent Inquiry into Child Sexual Abuse (IICSA) in England and Wales is investigating claims against local authorities, religious organisations, the armed forces and public and private institutions - as well as people in the public eye.

 But it was dogged with controversy after being announced in July 2014, with chairwomen coming and going and lawyers quitting their posts.

 Following the death of BBC presenter Jimmy Savile in 2011, hundreds of people came forward to say he had abused them as children.

 The spotlight has also fallen on sexual assaults carried out in schools, children's homes and at NHS sites.

 At the same time, there have been claims of past failures by police and prosecutors to properly investigate allegations.

 The inquiry was announced by the then Home Secretary Theresa May to "expose those failures and learn the lessons" from the past.

-The inquiry is divided into public hearings into specific areas of concern, with witnesses giving evidence under oath; research into institutional failures in child protection, and the so-called Truth Project in which victims will share their experiences with the inquiry either in private interviews or written form.
+The inquiry is divided into public hearings into specific areas of concern, with witnesses giving evidence under oath; research into institutional failures in child protection, and the Truth Project, in which victims share their experiences with the inquiry either in private interviews or written form.

 The inquiry will not seek to determine civil or criminal liability of individuals or organisations but may reach "findings of fact" in relation to this.